SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Scene Generation

 \section{Scene Generation}

-One of the criteria for our scenes is that each object should be reachable with respect to the robot arm.
-In order to accomplish this we discretize the table's region into a dense grid and check for each grid location's reachability.
-Next, we only spawn the objects at the selected grid locations in a randomly sampled stable pose along with a random rotation along global Z axis.
+A successful and valid manipulation requires reachability of each object with respect to the robot arm.
+For generating the scenes in SceneReplica, we also ensure that all scenes are placed well within the robot's reachable space on the table.
+To find such "safe" areas for object placement, we first discretize the table's region into a dense grid and then check for each grid location's reachability.
+Next, we only spawn the objects at the selected grid locations in randomly sampled stable poses, along with a random rotation along global Z axis.
 The random rotation along Z axis ensures that even if the same stable pose is selected for an object, the scenes for it look different.
-The object spawning is made collision free by checking for collisions using their 2D bounding boxes in X-Y plane.
+The candidate spawn locations for an object are the neighbor grid locations of already placed objects to discourage well-separated scenes, while the object spawning is made collision free by checking for collisions using their 2D bounding boxes in X-Y plane.
 Once we have a candidate scene with 5 collision-free spawned objects, we test motion planning to each of them using the offline grasp dataset.
 If any of the objects does not have a feasible motion plan, we reject the scene and move on with a new scene generation.

-This pipeline thus ensures both diverse and feasible scenes.
-Finally, the set of 20 scenes is selected from hundreds of candidate scenes using criteria on an object's count in the set and a scoring on pose-diversity of the set.
+Such a pipeline thus ensures both diverse and feasible scenes.
+Finally, a set of 20 scenes is selected from hundreds of candidate scenes using criteria on (1) an object's minimum count in the set and, (2) a scoring on pose-diversity of the set.
 While picking a scene set from the list of generated scene, we ensure that the count distribution of objects in the set is roughly uniform.
 Once we have a valid set of 20 scenes, we then compute the pose-based diversity.
 For a given set of 20 scenes, we first compute the count of unique poses for each object.
-This also gives us a count-based probability distribution using which we compute the entropy and use that as the scoring function.
-This ensures that scene-sets with the same repeated poses for objects are penalized and sets with diversity are encouraged.
+This then also gives us a count-based probability distribution using which we compute the entropy and use that as the scoring function.
+The scoring functions ensures that scene-sets with the same repeated poses for objects are penalized and scene-sets with diversity are encouraged.